claimvantage/sfdx-jenkins-shared-library/README.md

 * _org_

   Required.
-An instance of Org that has it's `projectScratchDefPath` property set.
+An instance of Org that has been populated by **createScratchOrg**.

 * _name_